woodcrafty/reck/docs/choosing_a_data_type.rst

 ================  =========  ===========  ===========  ============  ==============

-* *wrecord* may be a good choice when one or more of the following are true:
+* *record* may be a good choice when one or more of the following are true:
     - the data has a static structure but dynamic values
     - per-field default values (including factory function defaults) are required